DanisFabric/RainbowNavigation/README.md

 ## Feature

-`RainbowNavigation` is written in Swift2.0.
+`RainbowNavigation` is written in Swift 2.0.
 It helps you change the backgroundColor of `UINavigationBar` in animations and transitions.

 ![image1](https://github.com/DanisFabric/RainbowNavigation/blob/master/images/demo1.gif)
 ![image2](https://github.com/DanisFabric/RainbowNavigation/blob/master/images/demo2.gif)